Jomo Kenyatta International Airport: 1970s, 1980s and 1990s

 In 1972, the World Bank approved funds for further expansion of the airport, including a new international and domestic passenger terminal building, the airport's first dedicated cargo and freight terminal, new taxiways, associated aprons, internal roads, car parks, police and fire stations, a State Pavilion, airfield and roadway lighting, fire hydrant system, water, electrical, telecommunications and sewage systems, a dual carriageway passenger access road, security, drainage and the building of the main access road to the airport (Airport South Road).
 The total cost of the project was over US$29 million (US$111.8 million in 2013 dollars).
 On 14 March 1978, construction of the current terminal building was completed on the other side of the airport's single runway and opened by President Kenyatta.
-The airport was again renamed, this time in honour of President Kenyatta after his death about five months later on 22 August 1978.

 In October 1994, a British Airways Concorde landed at the airport for purposes of testing the aircraft's performance at high altitude.

 2000–present

 On 10 June 2008, Kenya Vision 2030 was launched by President Mwai Kibaki.
 Under the vision, JKIA's aging infrastructure was to be upgraded to World Class standards.
 New terminals and runway upgrades were to be added in phases.
 The African Development Bank carried out an Environmental Impact Assessment on the development of Phase 1 of the proposed Green Field Terminal (GFT) which was expected to increase the capacity of JKIA to about 18.5 million passengers annually by the year 2030.
 The Greenfield Terminal project was to encompass the construction of a four level terminal building comprising a central processing area, a transit hotel, landside retail centres, arrivals and departures plaza.
 Ancillary facilities which would have included an access road, car parking, access taxiways, Ground Service Equipment (GSE) and bus parking areas.

 On 29 March 2016, the KES 56 billion (US$560 million) Greenfield Terminal Project was terminated by Kenya Airports Authority because the contractor failed to secure funds, thus ending Kenya's vision of having the largest terminal in Africa.

 In February 2017, the airport was awarded a Category One Status by the Federal Aviation Administration of the United States, thus allowing possible direct flights between the US and Nairobi.
 Five other African countries have direct flights to the US (South Africa, Ethiopia, Egypt, Morocco, and Cabo Verde).